 Military sizes are more accurate than civilian sizes in general.
 If you measure yourself carefully, you'll get fitting clothing.
-There's no reason to order online, at least if you're ordering from Varusteleka.
+There's no reason not to order online, at least if you're ordering from Varusteleka.

 - Overall length is measured with shoes off.